cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 ---

-## 3. Human-in-the-Loop as a First-Class Design Choice
+## 3. AI and Human Judgment as Complementary System Components

-Unlike "full automation" platforms, I designed human judgment as a **reliability feature, not a fallback**.
+A common instinct in platform design is to automate humans out of the loop entirely.
+I took the opposite position.
+I designed human judgment as a **reliability feature, not a fallback**.
+The AI components in this system, including NLP-based semantic analysis, automated impact detection, and adaptive threshold tuning, exist to reduce the cost and friction of human review, not to replace it.

 ![data_contract](../assets/img/data_contract_1.png)